Art Babbitt

-Arthur Harold Babitsky (October 8, 1907 – March 4, 1992), better known as Art Babbitt, was an American animator, best known for his work at Walt Disney Animation Studios.
+Arthur Harold Babitsky (October 8, 1907 – March 4, 1992), better known as Art Babbitt, was an American animator, best known for his work at the Walt Disney Productions animation unit.
 He received over 80 awards as an animation director and animator, and also developed the character of Goofy.
 Babbitt worked as an animator or animation director on films such as Snow White and the Seven Dwarfs, Pinocchio, Fantasia and Dumbo, among others.
 Outside of Disney, he also animated The Wise Quacking Duck for Leon Schlesinger Productions.

 Early life

 Babbitt was born to a Jewish family in the Little Bohemia section of Omaha, Nebraska, but moved to Sioux City, Iowa after he finished kindergarten.
-When his hard-working father had an accident on duty and became paralyzed as a result, Art decided to move to New York to take on the role of breadwinner.
+After graduating from Sioux City Central High in 1924 at the age of 16, Art decided to move to New York to take on the role of breadwinner after his hard-working father had an accident on duty and became paralyzed as a result.

 Career

-Art Babbitt began his career in New York City working for Paul Terry's Terrytoons Studio.
+Art Babbitt began his career in New York City working for Paul Terry's Terrytoons studio.
 But in the early 1930s he moved to Los Angeles followed by his fellow Terrytoon colleague Bill Tytla, and secured a job animating for the Walt Disney Studio, which was expanding at the time.